Cuphead Bosses Tier List: All Ranked

 Ribby and Croaks

 Bosses in Cuphead usually come in pairs.
 These specific boxing frogs have a lot of tricks under their sleeves, and they make up this particular pair—alternatively, gloves.
-The actual fighting begins in phase 2 when the frogs encircle the player and launch simultaneous attacks.
+The fighting begins in phase 2, when the frogs encircle the player and launch simultaneous attacks.

 The Knight

-Traditionally, knights charged into combat on horses, but in Cuphead’s universe, it appears that knights are horses.
+Traditionally, knights charged into combat on horses, but in Cuphead’s universe, knights appear to be horses.
 Maybe this one is, at least.
 Fighting The Knight is similar to playing a fighting video game.
 You don’t have to fear strange objects flying across the screen because it is a 1v1 combat taking place in a little arena.

 King Dice

 In terms of difficulty, King Dice is among the harshest Cuphead bosses if all of his minions are engaged in the battle.
-Although they are not very challenging to handle alone, when they come together, they provide the player with an extremely severe challenge.
+Although they are not very challenging to handle alone, they provide the player with an extremely severe challenge when they come together.

 The Root Pack